ophir11235813/traffic_sign_classifier/writeup.md

 1. Explore, summarize and visualize the data set
 2. Pre-process the images and augment the dataset
 3. Design, train and test, a model architecture
-4. Use the model to make predictions on new images
+4. Use the model to make predictions on new images and analyze their softmax probabilities
-5. Analyze the softmax probabilities of the new images
+5.

 ## 1. Explore the dataset